 When planning the right soil for your Brachychiton populneus, make sure it’s fertile and well-draining.
 A sandy soil works great but the Kurrajong tree will also be fine in both clay and loam soil.

 First prize is a slightly acidic soil, but again, the tree will be fine in neutral or mildly alkaline soil.
 If you notice the leaves of your tree are becoming yellow, it might mean the soil is too alkaline.
-You can increase acidity by adding sphagnum peat moss.
+You can increase acidity by adding pine needles, or well-rotted pine bark.

 How to Propagate Kurrajong Trees